 I keep a 5-gallon bucket full of clean shop towels, microfiber rags, and my washable dust-mop cloths.
 Need a rag for something?
 The Rag Bucket is the place to look.
 (One year, at a gift-exchange, my husband, Lance, scored a giant package of 60 terrycloth shop towels!
 YES!)

 Hero and Bandit, our dog and cat, have their kibble in two stacking 18-gallon bins with doors.
 So much better than the bags sitting out.

 That big supply of AAA batteries won’t do you any good, if you forget to use them – or worse, where you put them.
 Also, keep in mind the shelf-life of your foods and other provisions, so you can buy what you use, and use what you buy.

 Here’s to your thriving storehouse!

+P.S.
 Don’t forget to pin this to your favorite Pinterest board!